Capitals’ January woes continue with a loss at home to Sharks

 Samsonov dinged

 Samsonov made his first start since Jan.
-16 in a 4-2 loss to Vancouver.
-Before Wednesday, Samsonov had given up three or more goals in seven of his past eight starts.
-The Russian goalie looked more comfortable in net Wednesday, making 13 of 14 saves in the first period.
+16, a 4-2 loss to Vancouver.
+Before Wednesday, he had given up three or more goals in seven of his past eight starts.
+The Russian looked more comfortable in net Wednesday, making 13 of 14 saves in the first period.
 He kept the game in reach for the Capitals, including making a big glove save on Matt Nieto with six minutes left on a shorthanded breakaway.

 Right after his save, he had an awkward collision with Alex Ovechkin that left Samsonov slow to get up.
-He stayed in for the remainder of the game and Laviolette had no further updates on his status after the game.
+He stayed in for the rest of the game, and Laviolette had no update on his status after the game.

 Caps chasing

-Washington has allowed the first goal for three straight games, and the Capitals were outshot 12-2 at the start of Wednesday’s game.
+Washington has allowed the first goal in three straight games, and the Capitals were outshot 12-2 at the start of Wednesday’s game.
 The Sharks blocked nine Washington shots in the first period alone.

-Laviolette spoke about the struggles of playing without the lead Wednesday morning.
+Laviolette spoke Wednesday morning about the struggles of playing without the lead.

 “When you’re looking at the third period and you’re down a goal or you’re down two goals, you’re looking to get the guys out that have a history of putting up a lot of offense as much as you can,” Laviolette said.
 “And so I’ve shortened the bench in the third period in a few games here.
-It’s not because somebody is not doing something right, it’s because we are chasing that game and some guys have a history of scoring goals.”
+It’s not because somebody is not doing something right — it’s because we are chasing that game and some guys have a history of scoring goals.”